brettz9/webappfind/README.md

 script.
 Ensure add-ons support file: and native paths to: open folder on desktop, open folder in Firefox file browser, execute on desktop, execute with web app
-1. API for XPath/XQuery (+ [HTTPQuery](https://github.com/brettz9/httpquery)) like targeted updating within documents, so data decoupled as with files (XSS-safe or unsafe versions); PATCH header for more generic updates?
+1. API for XPath/XQuery (+ [HTTPQuery](https://github.com/brettz9/httpquery))
+like targeted updating within documents, so data decoupled as with files (XSS-safe or unsafe versions); PATCH header for more generic updates?
 1. PUT for specific site only (or data within a site as per targeted updating item)
 1. SQLite (e.g., for localStorage); could be wrapped by targeted updating API and used with PUT; send schema URL in header to inform that the update must be tabular, not otherwise hierarchical
 1. Allow command line for temporary file or designated file saving of string contents in webappfind as well (with dialog to approve there as in atyourcommand if would cause an overwrite).
+1. Support a global user filetypes.json file (at a chosen directory specified within Firefox?) which can override or provide defaults for local filetypes.json files (especially for defaults since sites might not have registered handlers, and a user might not wish to have to put a filetypes.json file within each directory).

 # Possible future todos